-In general, semiconductors are materials, inorganic or organic, which have the ability to control their conduction depending on chemical structure, temperature, illumination, and presence of dopants.
-The name semiconductor comes from the fact that these materials have an electrical conductivity between that of a metal, like copper, gold, etc. and an insulator, such as glass.
-They have an energy gap less than 4eV (about 1eV).
-In solid-state physics, this energy gap or band gap is an energy range between valence band and conduction band where electron states are forbidden.
-In contrast to conductors, electrons in a semiconductor must obtain energy (e.g., from ionizing radiation) to cross the band gap and to reach the conduction band.
+In general, semiconductors are inorganic or organic materials that can control their conduction depending on chemical structure, temperature, illumination, and the presence of dopants.
+The name semiconductor comes from the fact that these materials have electrical conductivity between a metal, like copper, gold, etc., and an insulator, like glass.
+They have an energy gap of less than 4eV (about 1eV).
+In solid-state physics, this energy gap or band gap is an energy range between the valence band and conduction band where electron states are forbidden.
+In contrast to conductors, semiconductors’ electrons must obtain energy (e.g., from ionizing radiation) to cross the band gap and reach the conduction band.
 Properties of semiconductors are determined by the energy gap between valence and conduction bands.

 Types of Semiconductors

 There are many types of semiconductors in nature and others synthesized in laboratories; however, the best known are silicon (Si) and germanium (Ge).

 Silicon.
 Silicon is a chemical element with the atomic number 14, meaning there are 14 protons and 14 electrons in the atomic structure.
 The chemical symbol for Silicon is Si.
 Silicon is a hard and brittle crystalline solid with a blue-grey metallic luster, and it is a tetravalent metalloid and semiconductor.
 Silicon is mainly used for charged particle detectors (especially for tracking charged particles) and soft X-ray detectors.
 The large band-gap energy (Egap= 1.12 eV) allows us to operate the detector at room temperature, but cooling is preferred to reduce noise.
 Silicon-based detectors are very important in high-energy physics.
 Since silicon-based detectors are very good for tracking charged particles, they constitute a substantial part of the detection system at the LHC in CERN.